theopmw/recipe-box/README.md

 * Before deploying, ensure the requirements.txt and Procfile have been pushed to the repository.
 * Return to the Heroku 'Deploy' tab and click on 'Enable Automatic Deployment'.
 * Ensure the GitHub branch is set to master and click the 'Deploy Branch' button.
-* Heroku will now recieve the code from GitHub and start building the app using the required packages.
+* Heroku will now receive the code from GitHub and start building the app using the required packages.
 * Once complete, 'Your app was successfully deployed' will be displayed.
 * Click 'View' to launch the app.